High risk, and drama, if Menendez takes the stand

 On the other hand, these considerable constitutional and procedural protections can't neutralize human nature: Jurors naturally want to hear an accused person take the stand and deny the terrible things being said.

+There are exceptions, DiRuzzo said.
+"Sometimes the defendant is the only source of a defense theory because there are no corroborating witnesses."

-An example is self-defense.
-If no one else saw the incident, the only way to establish that the force used by a defendant was in response to an immediate threat is usually through the defendant's own words.
+One example is self-defense.
+If no one saw the incident, the only way to establish that the force used by a defendant was in response to an immediate threat is usually through the defendant's own words.

 Perhaps Menendez is the only person who can explain why those weren't corrupt transactions.
 But if he takes the stand and his explanation isn't credible, then he will look as if he's lying — and to a jury, that's worse than not testifying at all.